Outdoor wood boilers or Furnaces Compared to Indoor Wood Boilers

 A power wire will also need to be brought to the outdoor wood furnace.
 Once operational, many quickly realize that tending a fire in the cold rain and snow is less than ideal.
 Consequently, many people put outdoor boilers on a slab and then build a shelter over the outdoor wood boiler.
 The installation savings diminish quickly.

 By contrast, when space is available indoors, indoor boilers are almost always less expensive to install.
 Plus, Froling and Effecta indoor boilers are designed like Army tanks.
 They will outlast outdoor wood boilers.
 Indoor wood boilers are pressurized just as most traditional boilers are.
 This means that there are no additional electricity-hogging pumps or expensive heat exchangers needed to connect to an existing system.
-Because Effecta and Froling indoor boilers are pressurized, their water is also maintenance free and normally do not require the use of corrosion inhibiting chemicals or anti-freeze.
+Because Effecta and Froling indoor boilers are pressurized, their water is also maintenance-free and normally does not require the use of corrosion inhibiting chemicals or anti-freeze.
 Though, if parts of a heating system are at risk of freezing, using anti-freeze is not a problem.

 We understand that there are some heating applications with no space available for indoor wood boilers.
-For those applications, EPA approved outdoor wood boilers, installed properly, and fired with dry wood may be a reasonable choice.
+For those applications, EPA-approved outdoor wood boilers, installed properly, and fired with dry wood may be a reasonable choice.
 However, due to low chimneys and smoky on/off cycles, proximity to neighbors should be carefully considered.
 Outdoor boilers should never be fired in shoulder seasons or in summer if smoke could impact neighbors.
 Indoor boilers used with thermal storage are normally OK to use in all seasons, but even with clean burns, there is a wood smoke odor, which some neighbors may object to.

 As with most products, some are better than others and so goes with outdoor and indoor wood boilers.
 Before choosing any wood boiler, make sure that your supplier has a background in the fundamentals of heating with hot water.
 A curbside sale from an opportunist outdoor wood boiler retailer might seem like a great deal, but a poorly operating system will never pay for itself or worse, keep piling on costs.